Testing the identification of causal effects in observational data: Introduction

 The remainder of this study is organized as follows.
-Section \ref{Assumptions} discusses a set of identifying assumptions.
-The latter are used in Section \ref{identification} to derive a testable implication of the joint satisfaction of IV validity and selection-on-observables assumptions and thus, for the identifiability of treatment effects.
-Section \ref{meanind} provides a modified testable implication, i.e.\ conditional mean rather than full independence of the instrument, when assuming that the IV validity and selection-on-observables assumptions hold with respect to the mean potential outcomes, rather than the entire distributions of potential outcomes.
-Section \ref{testapproach} proposes a testing approach based on treatment effect estimators, in particular doubly robust approaches that may be combined with machine learning to control for (possibly high dimensional) covariates in a data-driven way.
-Section \ref{simulation} provides a simulation study analyzing the finite sample performance of our testing approach.
-Section \ref{application} presents an application to the evaluation of the impact of fertility on female labor supply when using the sibling sex ratio of the first two children as supposed instrument.
+Section \ref{Assumptions} discusses a set of identifying assumptions which are used to derive a testable implication of the joint satisfaction of IV validity and selection-on-observables assumptions implying the identifiability of treatment effects.
+Section \ref{meanind} provides a modified testable implication when assuming that the IV validity and selection-on-observables assumptions hold with respect to the mean potential outcomes, rather than the entire potential outcome distributions.
+Section \ref{DRtest} proposes several approaches to test identification.
+First, a test based on DML is considered to control for (possibly high-dimensional) covariates in a data-driven way.
+DML permits verifying whether the testable implication holds on average in the total sample or within subsamples defined as a function of the covariates.
+Second, a test based on average squared violations, i.e.\ squared differences in conditional mean outcomes, is proposed which jointly tests for violations of the testable implication across all covariate values.
+Then, Section \ref{simulation} provides a simulation study.
+The application to the evaluation of the impact of fertility on female labor supply is given in Section \ref{application}.
 Section \ref{co} concludes.